Highlights

 Day 5: Drive to County Donegal, Tour Ardara's Waterfalls

-Set off from Buncrana to Ardara, a 90-minute drive southwest, located in County Donegal's Slieve League Peninsula.
+Today's 90-minute drive takes you 60 miles (95 km) southwest to Ardara, located in County Donegal's Slieve League Peninsula.
 This will be your base for the next two nights.
 The heritage town of Ardara might be small, but it's big on the traditional music scene—catch a local band at The Ceili House Bar or come for its renowned Cup of Tae Irish music festival in May.

 The coastline around the town is dotted with "secret" coves and beaches.
 Head to Maghera Beach and Caves, accessed via steps during low tide, or visit the horseshoe beach of Silver Strand.
 On the south side of the peninsula is Largy Waterfall, where the water plunges into a secluded coastal cave.
 Assaranca Waterfall and Owenree Waterfall are also beautiful if you're not up for the slippery hike to the cave.